Entries to the Retained Earnings Account

 Appropriations or Restrictions of Retained Earnings

 A board of directors can vote to appropriate, or restrict, some of the corporation's retained earnings.
-An appropriation (or restriction) will result in two retained earnings accounts instead of one: (1) Retained Earnings (or Unappropriated Retained Earnings) and (2) Appropriated Retained Earnings.
+An appropriation (or restriction) will result in two retained earnings accounts instead of one:

 To record an appropriation of retained earnings, the account Retained Earnings is debited (causing this account to decrease), and Appropriated Retained Earnings is credited (causing this account to increase).

 An alternative to having Appropriated Retained Earnings appearing on the balance sheet is to disclose the specific situation in the notes to the financial statements.
-The board of directors can simply not declare dividends or dividend increases.

 Prior Period Adjustments

-Book Value of the Corporation
+Book Value of a Corporation

 The book value of an entire corporation is the total of the stockholders' equity section as shown on the balance sheet.
 In other words, the book value of a corporation is the balance sheet assets minus the liabilities.

-Book Value: Common Stock Only
+Book Value per Share of Common Stock

 Let's use the following stockholders' equity information to calculate (1) the book value of a corporation, and (2) the book value per share of common stock: